 Limited bursaries available upon request including assistance with mobile internet data.

-This short-course has been developed to support staff of governmental & non-governmental organizations working at national, provincial & district levels, in the implementation of the new Adolescent & Youth Health Policy 2017 & allied policies.
+This short course has been developed to support staff of governmental & non-governmental organisations working at national, provincial and district levels, in the implementation of the national policies targeting young people (aged 10 – 24).

-South African degree/diploma from a tertiary institution (a range of disciplines could be considered, healthcare professionals including nursing, teaching, social work, youth development)
+A degree/diploma from a tertiary institution (a range of disciplines healthcare professionals including nursing, teaching, social work, youth development)

-2 years’ experience working in positions that support policies and programmes for adolescent health
+A minimum of 2 years’ experience working in positions that support policies and programmes for adolescent and youth health